 My husband went crazy over this recipe and I equally loved it!
-The flavors are wonderful and the Salmon cooks so perfectly along with all of the colourful veggies.
-In this recipe I used crisp green beans, baby potatoes and baby pearl onions, that added a nice pop of color to the whole meal.
+The flavors are wonderful and the Salmon cooks so perfectly along with all of the colorful veggies.
+In this recipe, I used crisp green beans, baby potatoes, and baby pearl onions, which added a nice pop of color to the whole meal.

 Why you will love this recipe